 - network of others in the region so they know they are not alone and have peers they can turn to for mutual support.

-As part of the NEW Champions for Change program, Allies Academy participants will also connect with the Leaders of Color fellows through the classroom sessions, and equity dinners, and other activities so that participants in both cohorts will be able to support each other and build a robust and diverse network of equity leaders.
+A core part of the Allies Academy curriculum will involve joint sessions with the Leaders of Color fellows, with additional opportunities to engage with the broader community around racial justice, allowing participants in both cohorts to support each other and build a robust and diverse network of equity leaders.

 Leaders of color and white leaders face different needs in advancing equity, both in terms of academic content and social/emotional engagement.